jeffreykegler/hoonlint/misc/whitespace.md

 If there are no wide lexemes, the inter-line alignment is irrelevant and left undefined.
+Also,
-Also an inter-line alignment must actually align with another lexeme in the lexeme column -- in other words, the inter-line alignment must have a total lexeme count of at least 2.
+the inter-line alignment is undefined unless it has a total lexeme count of at least 2 -- in other words an inter-line alignment must actually align with a corresponding lexeme on another line. in other words, the inter-line alignment must have a total lexeme count of at least 2.